maximilianochalub/maximilianochalub/README.md

 ## Hi there 👋

-Welcome aboard, I'm Maximiliano from Argentina - passionate about coding and tech-related latest trends.
+Welcome aboard to my GitHub repo.
 Here, you'll be able to check some of my work.

-💬 Nickname: Max/Maxi.
+- 💬 Nickname: Max/Maxi.
+- 🎓 BS in Information Systems (UNNE).

 ### Connect with me:
 <p align="left">